jhey/phenotypes/guides/11-theming.md

 status: draft
 ---

 Phenotypes allows theming for certain aspects of the library.
-This is done via css custom properties that can be overridden by you as the consumer in your own application.
+This is done via CSS custom properties that can be overridden in your own application.

 ## Browser Support

 CSS variables are [supported by all evergreen browsers](https://caniuse.com/#feat=css-variables).
-As with most modern web standards Internet Explorer is not supported by default.
+As with most modern web standards, Internet Explorer is not supported by default.
 If you must support IE you can use the [css-vars-ponyfill](https://jhildenbiddle.github.io/css-vars-ponyfill/#/) that will compile away the CSS variables at runtime.
-This ponyfill will work for all browsers that do not support CSS variables not just IE.
+This ponyfill will work for all browsers that do not support CSS variables—not just IE.

 ## Custom Themes and CSS Variables

 Phenotypes exposes a set of variables that will theme the library styles as well as the React components.
 These variables provide easy customization for commonly used values like colors for text and components.
-The variables that we expose and can be themed are below.
+The variables that can be themed are listed below.

-**NOTE:**
+**Note:**
-For a good chunk of variables there are two variable declarations, with values from one relying on the other.
+For several variables, there are **two** variable interdependent declarations.
 For example the `--focus-color` variable relies on the `--focus-color-rgb-values` variable.
-This is done to allow styling of elements that are tied to each other color wise but don't necessarily need to be defined twice.
+This allows styling of elements that are tied to each other with respect to color but don't necessarily need to be defined twice.
 Phenotypes allows you to customize focus color, but that also means that the box-shadow that provides the focus color "glow", must also match that customized focus color.
 In order to ensure that you don't need to define two different variables (`--focus-color` & `--focus-shadow-color`) we expose a top level variable that defines the rgb values that should be used for both.
-So in this case changing `--focus-color-rgb-values` will apply the change to both the focus color as well as the box-shadow that is tied to that focus color. **It is for this reason that we recommend setting the rgb-values and allowing those values to update variables downstream.**
+So in this case changing `--focus-color-rgb-values` will apply the change to both the focus color as well as the box-shadow that is tied to that focus color. **For this, we recommend setting the `-rgb-values` variables and allowing those values to update variables downstream.**

 ```css
 :root {